AnthonyHuo/SDP/README.md

 pip install -e .
 ```

-However, there are some additional dependencies that we list below.
-These are best installed from source:
+There are some additional dependencies that we list below.
+These are installed from source:

 - [robosuite](https://robosuite.ai/)
     - **Installation**